What students say about this class

 Working online with an anonymous group of incredible women whose stories inspired me to tell my own.
 I have always been in the role of inspiring others and to be able to 'sit quietly at the back of the room' and do my own work on myself for a change.
 I also loved journaling but that is the most important and sacred part of my day and has been for years.

-The freeing feeling after making the scapegoat doll.
+The free feeling after making the scapegoat doll.
 The relief at letting out all this baggage that has been riding around with me.
-Permission to make something just for me, to heal me, instead of for the market or for a show.
+Permission to do something just for me, to heal me, instead of for the market or for a show.

-I have more uncovered some things that I wasn't aware of, at least not to the depth that they control my life.
+I have uncovered some things that I wasn't aware of, at least not to the depth that they control my life.
 I will continue with this process with the hope of getting to the other side of these issues.
-Just the awareness has been a break through.
+Just the awareness has been a breakthrough.

 How wonderfully healthy to allow those feelings to surface.
 I love the idea that one can create dolls to contain the feelings we fear, dislike, even love.